prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 In order to provide a fast and safe header bidding environment for publishers, the Prebid.org team reviews all adapters for the following conventions:

 * Support multiple instances - all adapters must support the creation of multiple concurrent instances.
-This means, for example, that adapters cannot rely on global variables.
+This means, for example, that adapters cannot rely on mutable global variables.
 * No loading of external libraries - all code must be present in the adapter, not loaded at runtime.
 * Must support HTTPS - within a secure page context, the request to the bidder’s server must also be secure.
 * Compressed responses - all bid responses from the bidder’s server must be gzipped.